nk12U/6-Layer-Neural-Network/README.md

 type 0

-## Learning Part
+## Inference Part
-for implementating 3Layer
+for implementating 6Layer

-\$gcc Inference_3Layer.c -lm -Wall
+\$gcc Inference_6Layer.c -lm -Wall

-if you want to inference 0 by the model
+if you want to inference 0 by the trained model

-\$./a.out fc_3Layer.dat default_0.bmp
+\$./a.out fc1_6Layer.dat fc2_6Layer.dat fc3_6Layer.dat default_0.bmp